{{ nextPaymentDisplay }}

 Farming/fishing payment2026 tax yearJan 15, 2027Farming/fishing two-thirds rule

-Displayed payment amounts can be rounded to whole dollars, but the JSON output keeps calculated numeric values to cents.
-The model does not compute a penalty, interest, a true annualized income installment method, state or local estimated taxes, capital-gain worksheet detail, net investment income tax detail, pass-through entity tax, or the full QBI phaseout and wage/property rules.
+Displayed payment values can be rounded to whole dollars or cents.
+JSON keeps calculated numeric values to cents.
+The model omits penalty interest, a true annualized income installment method, state and local tax, pass-through entity tax, net investment income tax detail, capital-gain worksheet treatment, and the full QBI phaseout, wage/property, loss carryforward, and net capital gain rules.

-This is a federal planning estimate for a specific 2026 Form 1040-ES-style profile.
-Treat it as a worksheet aid, not tax advice or a substitute for official forms, filing review, or a qualified tax professional.
+This is a federal planning estimate for a 2026 individual Form 1040-ES-style workflow.
+Treat the result as a worksheet aid, not tax advice, filing software, a penalty calculation, or a substitute for official forms and professional review.

-• Use ordinary income values carefully.
-Qualified dividends, capital gains, tips, overtime deductions, itemized deduction limits, and credit details can change the real return.
+• Use ordinary income carefully.
+Qualified dividends, capital gains, tips, retirement-plan deductions, itemized deduction limits, credit phaseouts, and special tax forms can change the real return.

-• The simplified QBI model only estimates a 20% deduction capped by self-employment profit and taxable income before QBI.
-It does not model specified service trade or business limits, W-2 wage/property limits, phaseouts, loss carryforwards, or net capital gain limits.
+• The simplified QBI setting estimates a 20% amount capped by self-employment profit and taxable income before QBI.
+It does not model specified service trade or business limits, W-2 wage/property limits, phaseouts, loss carryforwards, retirement-plan interactions, or net capital gain limits.

-• The schedule spreads the remaining target evenly across the selected active due dates.
+• The schedule spreads the remaining target evenly across active due dates.
 Uneven income may require the annualized income installment method outside this calculator.

 Worked Examples:

-A married couple with $50,000 of W-2 wages, the 2026 standard deduction, $1,000 of expected federal withholding, and $5,000 of prior-year total tax can see how the under-$1,000 residual test works.
-Worksheet Lines shows total estimated tax of about $1,780, but Safe Harbor Check shows total tax after withholding of $780, so Required annual payment becomes $0.
-If the payment target is required annual payment, Projected filing balance after this plan still shows about $780 because no estimated-payment minimum does not erase the filing balance.
+A married couple filing jointly with $50,000 of W-2 wages, the 2026 standard deduction, $1,000 of expected federal withholding, and $5,000 of prior-year total tax can see how the under-$1,000 residual test works.
+Total estimated tax is about $1,780, but tax after withholding is about $780, so the required estimated-payment minimum becomes $0.
+The filing balance can still be about $780 because the test removes the payment requirement, not the tax itself.

-A head-of-household farmer selecting Farming/fishing two-thirds rule, $120,000 of net self-employment profit, $5,000 of other ordinary income, the standard deduction, simplified QBI, no withholding, and $24,000 of prior-year total tax gets one active schedule row.
-Safe Harbor Check uses 66 2/3% of projected total tax, so a total estimated tax near $24,913.98 produces a required annual payment near $16,609.32, due Jan 15, 2027.
-The Projected filing balance after this plan remains about $8,304.66 because the plan targets the farming/fishing safe-harbor amount.
+A head-of-household farmer selecting the farming/fishing two-thirds rule, $120,000 of net self-employment profit, $5,000 of other ordinary income, the standard deduction, simplified QBI, no withholding, and $24,000 of prior-year total tax gets one active payment row.
+The safe-harbor target uses 66 2/3% of projected total tax, so the required annual payment is lower than the full projected tax and is due Jan 15, 2027.

-A troubleshooting case starts with all three income fields at 0.
-The validation list says Enter at least one income source to calculate a payment plan.
-If the prior-year rule is also set to a prior-year tax option while Prior-year total tax is 0, the list also asks for a prior-year total tax.
-Add an income source and either enter the prior-year amount or choose No 12-month prior-year safe harbor to restore the schedule.
+A troubleshooting case starts with all income fields at 0.
+The validation list asks for at least one income source.
+If a prior-year safe-harbor option is selected while prior-year total tax is also 0, enter the prior-year amount or switch to No 12-month prior-year safe harbor before reading the schedule.

 FAQ: